-DC motors are often slightly noisy initially and never completely silent in comparison to a/c motors.
-This may be due in part to the high conductivity precious metal brushes.
-These produce much lower levels of vibration and hence better performance.
+Our DC motors are often slightly noisy initially and never completely silent in comparison to many a/c motors.
+This is due to the high grade precious metal motor brushes.
+Metal brushes improve conduction due to higher conduction and more pressure on moving surface contact.
+The result is much lower levels of vibration but higher levels of audible noise in comparison to low grade carbon brushes.
+Severe vibration is far more detrimental to performance than low energy audible noise.